 The negatives were often annotated, the writing appearing as white when printed in positive.

-Curator of Pictorial, Shaun Higgins began to noticed the reappearance of one person In the AWMM’s Kelsey Photographic Collection.
+Curator of Pictorial, Shaun Higgins began to notice the reappearance of one person in the AWMM’s Kelsey Photographic Collection.
 This unknown man appears again and again, he poses wearing different guises and in different tableau, as well as in a ‘candid’ image hiking in the snow.

 F4: Moana.
 2007 Family portrait pictorially referencing the photograph of ‘Taonui Hikaka; Leading Ngati Maniapoto chiefs including Rewi Maniapoto’ c1881(?).
 Photograph by Alfred Burton.
 Hocken Collections, Uare Taoka o Hakena, University of Otago, New Zealand.